Nandinii-05/wanderlust-major-project/README.md

 🔒 Authentication Flow

 User signs up or logs in
-Passport.js authenticates credentials
+Passport.js authenticates credentials,
-Session is maintained using cookies
+Session is maintained using cookies.
 Protected routes require login

 🌐 Deployment

-Deployed the project backend on Render used MongoDB Atlas for the databse.
+Deployed the project backend on Render, used MongoDB Atlas for the databse.
 Images stored on cloudinary
-📸 Screenshots